thasviya/mayaserver/README.md

 ## Setting up Mayaserver locally

-> These are some of the steps to start off with development.
+> These are some of the steps to start off with development & running of Mayaserver in one's laptop.
+It assumes use of Linux as laptop's OS.
+In addition, the laptop should have Virtual Box & Vagrant installed.

 ```bash
 - git clone https://github.com/openebs/mayaserver.git